microsoft/ignite-learning-paths/mod/mod30/README.md

 4. Walk through the various steps and explain how one step feeds into the next with variables
 5. Expand the condition
 6. Add a step to connect with the `UpdateDescription` function _after_ the `Describe Image Content` step
+    1. Choose a Functions action
+    2. Navigate to the functions app and select the `UpdateDescription` function
+    3. Build a payload with `blob` and `description` parameters
+    4. Set values to `url` and `Captions Caption Text` respectively
+    5. Confirm when prompted to add a `For each` around results
 7. Set the `blob` to the URL of the blob and `description` to the generated caption
 8. Save then enable the logic app
 9. Upload a new image and show the automated caption